 There are different views about the origins and causes of globalization.
-Regardless of such, it cannot be denied that this process of global integration and interconnection has contributed significantly to the advancement of modern civilization.
-Aside from its positive contribution to economic progress across the world, it has also resulted in global cooperation that has resulted in better international relations and the further expansion of human knowledge.
+Nevertheless, regardless of how and why it emerged, it cannot be denied that this process of global integration and interconnection has contributed significantly to the advancement of modern civilization.
+It not only stirred economic progress across the world but also resulted in global cooperation that has resulted in better international relations and the further expansion of human knowledge.

-However, globalization has its fair share of criticisms due to its purported drawbacks and unintended consequences.
-These include concerns over alleged exploitation and excessive mediation by more powerful international actors, the disintegration of traditional and localized cultures and traditions, promotion of cross-border conflicts due to differences and power imbalances, and exacerbation of environmental issues.
+One cannot deny that globalization also has its fair share of criticisms due to its purported drawbacks and unintended consequences.
+These include concerns over alleged exploitation of people and resources, excessive mediation by influential and dominant international actors, the disintegration of traditional and localized cultures and traditions, promotion of cross-border conflicts due to differences and power imbalances, and exacerbation of environmental issues.

 The Advantages of Globalization: Significance and Contributions